Some Banks Begin Levying Transaction Fee On Debit Card Payments - NDTV

-The MDR for debit card payments, including payments made to government, will be capped at 0.25 per cent.
+The MDR for debit card payments, including payments made to government, will be capped at 0.25%.

-New Delhi: A few banks have restored levy of transaction fee for use of debit card for payment in absence of any clear direction from the government or the Reserve Bank.
+New Delhi: Few banks have restored levy of transaction fee for use of debit card for payment in absence of any clear direction from the government or the Reserve Bank of India.

-However, a few others like Citi is still providing waiver on Merchant Discount Rates (MDR) till January 7.
+However, a few others like Citi are still providing a waiver on Merchant Discount Rates (MDR) till January 7.

 "The MDR charges waiver has been extended till January 7 and the review would be done after that," Citi India spokesperson said.

-With regard to cap on free-of-charge withdrawals from ATMs, which also varies from banks to banks.
-Some of the public sector banks like Bank of India have extended this facility on their own till March 31, 2017.
+With regard to cap on free-of-charge withdrawals from ATMs, which also varies from banks to banks, some of the public sector lenders like Bank of India have extended this facility on their own till March 31, 2017.

 However, ATM transactions were made free-of-charge during the demonetisation period.
 Thus, the waiver was applicable on transactions (inclusive of both financial and non-financial transactions) done at ATMs from November 10 till December 30.

-Although cash withdrawal limit from ATMs has been reviewed and raised by RBI to Rs 4,500 from the earlier limit of Rs 2,500 on December 30, there is no official communication as far as free-of-charge transaction limit is concerned.
+Although cash withdrawal limit from ATMs has been reviewed and raised by the central bank to Rs 4,500 from the earlier limit of Rs 2,500 on December 30, there is no official communication as far as free-of-charge transaction limit is concerned.

-According to December 16 notification, RBI lowered MDR charges on payments made through debit cards to 0.25 per cent for payment up to Rs 1,000 from January 1 to March 31.
+According to December 16 notification, the Reserve Bank of India lowered MDR charges on payments made through debit cards to 0.25 per cent for payment up to Rs 1,000 from January 1 to March 31.

 Similarly, it had asked banks and prepaid payment instrument issuers not to levy any charges for transactions up to Rs 1,000 from January 1 to March 31.